 - a GRE Verbal Reasoning score of at least 146

 Scores taken within the last two years must be submitted from the Educational Testing Service (ETS) and sent electronically to Texas A&M University code 6003.
 (See Office of Graduate and Professional Studies (OGAPS) for directions for waivers

 - In May 2011, the Texas State Legislature passed SB 1107, effective immediately, requiring all entering students under the age of 22 at public and private institutions of higher education to provide evidence of vaccination against bacterial meningitis or a signed affidavit declining the vaccination.
 This documentation must be submitted to the TAMU Office of Admissions and Records prior to your enrollment in any courses.

-- Official Graduate Record Examination (GRE) scores: must be taken within past five years.
+- Official Graduate Record Examination (GRE) scores: Exam must be taken within the last five years.
 Scores must be requested from the Educational Testing Service (ETS) and sent electronically using Texas A&M University code 6003.

-- A one-page minimum statement of career and professional goals must indicate why you wish to pursue the degree, how the degree can accomplish your career goals, and specific area interests.
+- A one-page minimum statement of intent and professional career goals – This statement must indicate your specific interest area, why you wish to pursue the degree, and how the degree will assist you to obtain your career goals.

 - A current resume

-- Three (3) Recommendation letters for Master’s; Five (5) Recommendation letters for Doctorate completed by submitting electronically to the recommenders email address through the TAMU Applicant Information System (AIS) web site.
-Track your status – after application has processed through Admission Office)
+- Three (3) Recommendation letters for Master’s; Five (5) Recommendation letters for Doctorate.
+You will need to provide your recommenders email address through the TAMU Applicant Information System (AIS) web site for them to submit electronically.

 - Your immediate or past supervisor

 - Previous professors (only one may be from ALEC)